Visual effects (VFX)

 Find the VFX companies that you’re interested in.
 Look on their websites to see if they’re advertising for entry level roles.
 Some might advertise for runners.
 Some might advertise for assistants, receptionists, administrators or personal assistants.
 Even if there aren’t any jobs advertised, contact the company and ask if you could do a work placement with them or if you could come and meet them.
 ArtStation is a good example of a site that includes job listings in animation, games and VFX (remember to filter its job listings by country).
 ScreenSkills offers some advice from professionals on how to approach animation and VFX employers.

 Being a games producer.
 That is a good role for people who are interested in the combination of technical skills and art.
 Or you might be interested in being a producer in film or TV drama, or a producer in animation.
+Alternatively, you could consider being a production executive in the unscripted TV industry.

 Covers genres ranging from period dramas to epic fantasies screened at the cinema, on TV or on streaming sites